oss-academy/article/mvc/mvc.md

 ### View
 This part is a frontend component and, it is responsible to present the data and get input data from end user.
 Sometimes View is named as a UI component.
+The View has no knowledge about the Controller.

 ### Controller
 It is a component to make a relation between Model and View so that it is named the brain of application.
 The Controller